mz0/ansible-digitalocean/README.md

 Re-launch a Debian 8.11 x64 "Smart" VM on
 [Aruba Cloud](https://www.arubacloud.com/vps/virtual-private-server-range.aspx).

+Note:

-Note: "Smart" VMs are billed monthly - you do not want them killed and re-created without second thought, and if you pay for them 1Euro/mo you likely don't want them deleted at all ;)
+* "Smart" VMs are billed monthly - you do not want them killed and re-created without second thought, and if you pay for them 1Euro/mo you likely don't want them deleted at all ;)

-Note: put your username & password in a file like [doc/aruba-secrets.ini](doc/aruba-secrets.ini)
+* put your username & password in a file like [doc/aruba-secrets.ini](doc/aruba-secrets.ini)

+* `listsrv-A.yml` lets you check ArubaCloud server status, queued jobs and their progress.

 Issues:
 -----